cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - stage_column_naming_rule

 ### Purpose of the "combined" stage table generation rule
-Some data vault loading frameworks (e.g. cimt talend framework) use similariy of column names between stage table and target table for automatic mapping.
+Some data vault loading frameworks (e.g. cimt talend framework) use similarity of column names between stage table and target table for automatic mapping.
 In that case it is more convenient to generate a stage table with the target column names.
 This will work well, until the same column name for different content is used in different tables of the pipeline or different source fields are